H4ndm1x3r/CoH-Pop-Menus/README.md

 Before you are able to properly use these Pop-Menus you need to configure your settings.
 To do this, locate **config.json** file inside the templates folder.

-1) Open in **config.json** in your prefered text editor.
+1) Open in **config.json** in your preferred text editor.

 2) Modify the available variables to fit you.

 3) Save the file once finished.

 4) Finally, return to the Menus folder and run **apply-config.py**.
-Several new files should appear in the folder
+Several new files should appear in the folder.
 <br>

 ## Configurable Variables